rodricsd/enyalius/README.md

+# diagnoseR: A Robust Framework for ML Model Comparison in R

 # Tutorial: Using the diagnoseR Package

-The `diagnoseR` package provides a streamlined workflow to preprocess data, compare the performance of multiple machine learning algorithms, and select the best model based on robust statistical methods.

 [!R-CMD-check](https://github.com/rodricsd/enyalius/actions/workflows/r.yml)
 [!Codecov test coverage](https://app.codecov.io/gh/rodricsd/enyalius?branch=main)

+The `diagnoseR` package offers a streamlined and robust framework for comparing machine learning models in R. It automates the process of training, evaluating, and selecting the best classification model from a list of candidates, using repeated cross-validation and the statistically sound "one-standard-error" rule for model selection.

+## Key Features

+*   **Automated Comparison**: Compare multiple `caret`-compatible algorithms with a single function call.
+*   **Robust Model Selection**: Uses the "one-standard-error" rule to select a model that is not only accurate but also stable, avoiding overfitting.
+*   **Flexible Evaluation**: Easily switch between a train/test split and a full-dataset cross-validation by changing a single parameter (`train_val`).
+*   **Resilient Workflow**: A single failing algorithm won't stop the entire analysis.
+The function will issue a warning and continue with the remaining models.
+*   **Consistent Reporting**: Variable importance plots are standardized and ordered based on the best model, making direct visual comparisons easy and intuitive.
+*   **Production-Ready**: Automatically retrains the best model on 100% of the data, providing a final, optimized model ready for prediction.

 ## Installation